Mycorrhizal network: Seedling establishment

 In burned and salvaged forest, Quercus rubrum establishment was facilitated when acorns were planted near Q. montana but did not grow when near arbuscular mycorrhizae Acer rubrum Seedlings deposited near Q. montana had a greater diversity of ectomycorrhizal fungi, and a more significant net transfer of nitrogen and phosphorus content, demonstrating that ectomycorrhizal fungi formation with the seedling helped with their establishment.
 Results demonstrated with increasing density; mycorrhizal benefits decrease due to an abundance of resources that overwhelmed their system resulting in little growth as seen in Q. rubrum.

 Mycorrhizal networks decline with increasing distance from parents, but the rate of survival was unaffected.
 This indicated that seedling survival has a positive relation with decreasing competition as networks move out farther.

 One study displayed the effects of ectomycorrhizal networks in plants which face primary succession.
 In an experiment, Nara (2006) transplanted Salix reinii seedlings inoculated with different ectomycorrhizal species.
 It was found that mycorrhizal networks are the connection of ectomycorrhizal fungi colonization and plant establishment.
 Results showed increased biomass and survival of germinates near the inoculated seedlings compared to inoculated seedlings.

 Studies have found that association with mature plants correlates with higher survival of the plant and greater diversity and species richness of the mycorrhizal fungi.

+Mycorrhizal mapping

+Using more than 2.8 billion fungal sequences sampled from 130 countries, in 2025 the Society for the Protection of Underground Networks (SPUN) released the world's first high-resolution, predictive biodiversity maps of Earth's underground mycorrhizal fungal communities.
+The mycorrhizal biodiversity map is called the Underground Atlas.
+The data reveal that "over 90% of Earth's most diverse underground mycorrhizal fungal ecosystems remain unprotected, threatening carbon drawdown, crop productivity, and ecosystem resilience to climate extremes."